iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 ## Troubleshooting

-In this chapter we gather possible issues and frequently asked questions
+In this chapter, we gather possible issues and frequently asked questions

 ### Strange message after `vagrant up`